Winterize Your Home Before the Cold Arrives!

 #9 – Inspect your roof

-Make sure your gutter spouts drain and carry any of Mother Nature’s precipitate well away from the foundation of your home.
+Make sure your gutter spouts drain properly without blockage and carry water well away from the foundation of your home.

-As mentioned above, water collecting in the ground near the concrete foundation is a threat to the structural integrity of your home.
+As mentioned above, water collecting near your home’s foundation is a threat to its structural integrity.

 #12 – Drain your pipes